namf2001/management-be/README.md

 1. Create or modify migration files in `data/migrations/`
 2. Run `make api-setup` to set up the API environment
 3. Run `make api-pg-migrate-up` to apply the migrations to the database
+4. (Optional) Run `make db-seed` to seed the database with fake data for development and testing
-4. Run `make api-gen-models` to generate models from the database
+5. Run `make api-gen-models` to generate models from the database
-5. Run `make api-go-generate` to generate Go code
+6. Run `make api-go-generate` to generate Go code
-6. Run `make api-run` to run the API service
+7. Run `make api-run` to run the API service